diceeth/frame-nft-example/README.md

 ```
 cp .env.example .env
 ```
-Fill in your wallet's PRIVATE_KEY
+Fill in your wallet's PRIVATE_KEY with `0x` prefix.

 ### Deploy MyFirstFrameNFT to Frame